Water management

 Responsibility for water in our local area is shared between the City of Sydney, Sydney Water and private water utilities.

-Sydney Water manages drinking water, the majority of wastewater services and approximately half the stormwater infrastructure such as large trunk stormwater drains in our local area.
+Sydney Water manages drinking water, most wastewater services and about half the stormwater infrastructure, such as large trunk stormwater drains in our local area.

 We manage the remainder of the stormwater network, and some stormwater harvesting and reuse schemes.

-Private utilities own and operate some recycled water schemes that collect and treat wastewater locally and supply recycled water for non-potable uses.
+Private utilities own and operate some recycled water schemes that collect and treat wastewater locally and supply recycled water for non-drinkable uses.

-• zero increase in potable water use by 2030 from 2006 baseline, achieved through water efficiency and recycled water
+- Zero increase in drinkable water use by June 2030 from 2006 baseline, achieved through water efficiency and stormwater harvesting

-To reach these ambitious targets we also need action from state and federal governments to drive change and lift barriers outside our control.
+To reach these ambitious targets we also need action from the NSW and Australian governments to drive change and lift barriers outside our control.

 How much water the city uses